Julynx/dbloat/README.md

 You can search for packages considered 'bloatware' for your smartphone model in the [XDA forums](https://www.xda-developers.com/).

-If you want to reinstall or get back an uninstalled app, you can do it by executing:
+To reinstall an uninstalled app, execute:
 ```
 adb shell cmd package install-existing <package_name>
 ```